A quiz and experiment to test the children's faith.

 to help them and answer their prayers.
 If they had more "Doubt" then

-the egg will sink showing that they did not trust God to help them and answer
+the egg will sink showing that they did not trust God to help them and

-every time, for He will never let us down!
+the time, and every time, for He will never let us down!